skolenik/svyset_manifesto/README.md

 of clustered sampling designs used in the U.S. Census Bureau large scale surveys such as the American Community Survey or Current Population Survey could refer to the general description of stratified clustered surveys, to the user Handbooks, and to the technical papers on variance estimation ([Ash 2011](http://www.citeulike.org/user/ctacmo/article/13018645)).

 (Secondary bonus) Are the references pointing out to sources other than the authors?
 (Chances are if there's a JSM Proceedings paper by the same group of authors, it won't be any clearer, frankly.)

+The seven rubrics defined here will be used below to "score" several existing examples of documentation for public-use survey data files based on these criteria.
+For example, if the documentation for a public-use data file successfully satisfies / meets the first five rubrics above, the documentation will be scored 5/5.
+These scores are designed to be **illustrative**, in terms of rating existing examples of documentation for public-use data files on how effectively they convey complex sampling features and how they should be employed in analysis to users.
+The scores are designed to motivate data producers to improve the clarity of their documentation for a variety of data users hoping to analyze large (and usually publically-funded) survey data sets.

-## Survey settings documentation: practice
+## Evaluating documentation in practice

-In this section, we will provide a convenience sample of several public use file (PUF) data set.
-We will apply the above rubrics to see how the PUF documentation scores against them.
+In this section, we will evaluate a convenience sample of the documentation for several public use survey data files (PUFs).
+We will apply the above rubrics to see how the documentation compares in terms of effectively describing appropriate analysis techniques to data users.

 ### Dealing with existing documentation

-1. Search documentation for the software footprint as keywords: `svyset` per Stata, `PROC SVY` per SAS, `svydesign` per R `library(survey)`.
+1. Search documentation for the software footprint as keywords: `svyset` per Stata, `PROC SURVEYMEANS` per SAS, `svydesign` per R `library(survey)`, etc.

-2. If that fails, search for "sampling weight", "final weight", "analysis weight" or "design weight".
+2. If that fails, search for "sampling weight", "final weight", "analysis weight", "survey weight" or "design weight".
 You can search for "weight" per se but you should expect that in health studies, this is likely to produce many false positives.

-3. See if there is any description of strata and clusters near the text where weights are mentioned.
+3. See if there is any description of the sampling strata and clusters near the text where weights are mentioned.

 4. Search for "*PSU*" and "*cluster*" and "*strata*" and "*stratification*" to find the variables that needed to be specified in survey settings.